yangxx0405/CS-Theory-Course-Hub/README.md

 ---

-# Broad Intros<a name=broad_intros></a>
+# Broad Intros<a name=broad-intros></a>
 - [CS1212: Introduction to Theoretical Computer Science (Fall 2023)](https://notes.sjtu.edu.cn/s/7aZT8HBsl) at SJTU
   -  Instructors: Biaoshuai Tao, Kuan Yang, Yu Yu, Chihao Zhang, Yuhao Zhang
   - Past version: [Fall 2022](http://chihaozhang.com/teaching/IntroTCS2022/index.html)

-# Counting & Sampling<a name=counting_sampling></a>
+# Counting & Sampling<a name=counting-sampling></a>
 - [6.S891: Algorithmic Counting and Sampling: Probability, Polynomials, and More (Fall 2023)](https://notes.sjtu.edu.cn/s/7aZT8HBsl) at MIT
   -  Instructor: Kuikui Liu
-  - This course introduces the modern theory of algorithms for sampling from high-dimensional probability distributions and estimating their partition functions.
+  - Description: This course introduces the modern theory of algorithms for sampling from high-dimensional probability distributions and estimating their partition functions.
 These fundamental algorithmic primitives lie at the foundation of statistics, physics, and machine learning.
 We will study a diverse set of algorithmic paradigms for solving these problems based on Markov chains, decay of correlations, geometry of polynomials, and more.
 We will further study the rich set of analytic, probabilistic, and algebraic tools used to give performance guarantees to these algorithms.

 - [CS 263: Counting and Sampling (Fall 2023)](https://nimaanari.com/cs263-autumn2023/) at Stanford
   -  Instructor: Nima Anari
-  - We will cover classic topics as well as some recent developments in counting and sampling.
+  - Description: We will cover classic topics as well as some recent developments in counting and sampling.
     - Classic topics include:
       - Counting complexity and #P
       - Reductions between counting and sampling